AnickaBurova/rabbit_auto/README.md

 use rabbit_auto::config::Config;

-/// If the configure is not called, the library will kill the app using `std::process::exit()` Comms::configure(Config::new("rabbit-host-ip", "rabbit user", "rabbit password",
+/// If the configure is not called, the library will kill the app using `std::process::exit()`
+/// The configure function is no longer async!
+Comms::configure(Config::new(
+    "app-tag", // the tag of the application for the rabbitmq "rabbit-host-ip",
+    "rabbit user",
+    "rabbit password",
-                            // reconnection interval when the connection is lost Duration::from_secs(3)).await;
+    // reconnection interval when the connection is lost Duration::from_secs(3),
+    tokio_executor_trait::Tokio::current(),
+    tokio_reactor_trait::Tokio,
+);

 // Publisher Sink which expects the MsgOut and routing key String
 // the created publisher of type impl Sink<(MsgOut, String)> + Unpin,